 - 8. Once the target Oracle server is visible in Discovery & Inventory > All Discovered Devices, check for a record of the Oracle instance(s) running on that server in Discovery & Inventory > Oracle Instances.
 If not: - a.
-Return to the log file for the ndtrack component on the target Oracle server: - On Windows: %temp%\ManageSoft\tracker.log - On UNIX-like platforms: /var/opt/managesoft/log/tracker.log b.
-If Oracle Database inventory gathering is failing, make sure that the account running the database instance is listed in the ORADBA group (the local ora_dba security group on Windows and the dba group on UNIX-like platforms).
-By default this group exists, and the account running the instance is listed in it; but it is possible that the group has been removed on [some of] your Oracle servers.
-Gathering Oracle inventory cannot proceed without this group existing, and being correctly populated with the relevant accounts.
+Return to the log file for the ndtrack component on the target Oracle server: - On Windows: %temp%\ManageSoft\tracker.log - On UNIX-like platforms: /var/opt/managesoft/log/tracker.log

+· Starting oracle inventory and Finished generating inventory indicate the start and end of the Oracle inventory collection process.